Do you remember Jimmy Altieri from Season One of The Sopranos?

 “So, uh, what are you going to do with the Columbian money?”

-What the fuck does Jimmy care what Tony does with the money?
+Why would Jimmy care about what Tony does with the money?

 Jimmy tells Tony the Columbian money was marked.

-Tony, in turn, tells Jimmy that he’s “a lucky man.”
+In turn, Tony tells Jimmy that he’s “a lucky man.”

 Think about it: Jimmy is pinched for a gun charge (a serious crime), and he’s out on bail?

 “Well, you’re out on bail on that conspiracy thing, right?”
-Tony says.
+Tony asks Jimmy.

-Another of Tony’s distinct qualities is sniffing out bullshit and playing passive-aggressive with whomever he’s questioning.
+Another one of Tony Sopranos’s intriguing, intuitive qualities is sniffing out bullshit and playing passive-aggressive with whomever he’s questioning at the time.

-Skeptically, Tony tells Jimmy, “A lucky prick like you gets pinched with a gun while he’s out on bail for something else and still be out in time for dinner.”
+Jimmy, Tony says, “gets pinched with a gun while he’s out on bail for something else and still be out in time for dinner.”

-Once more: Who in the fuck gets released from jail so quickly after getting pinched on a serious gun possession charge – while on bail for criminal conspiracy?
+Who the fuck gets released from jail so quickly after getting pinched on a serious gun possession charge – while on bail for criminal conspiracy?

 Remember, it doesn’t take long for the FBI to flip someone.

-You’ll remember, too, that the FBI has been building a major RICO case against Tony Soprano for years.
+You’ll remember that the FBI has been building a major RICO case against Tony Soprano for years.

-Both Tony and Jimmy are trying to tease out an incriminating statement from one another while trying to stay in character to avoid suspicion.
+Tony and Jimmy try incriminating one another while remaining in character to avoid suspicion.

 Tony wraps up his and Jimmy’s powwow in the basement and offers him some lasagna.